Stripe Webhooks: Complete Guide with Event Examples

 }

-You can automate trial-ending notifications to ensure no customer falls through the cracks during this crucial conversion moment.
+You can automate trial-ending notifications so no customer slips through the cracks at this key conversion moment.

 Subscription Updates